 Box released a new version of Box for Teams, and it's available at Cornell.

-By December 31, 2020, Two-Step Login will be required to authenticate to all departmental VPNs.
-Currently, all new departmental VPN pools automatically require Two-Step Login.
+By June 15, 2021, Two-Step Login will be required to authenticate to all departmental VPNs.
 For questions, please contact your department's VPN administrator.

 Members of the Cornell community who use a Mac with university IT services should wait to upgrade their computer to macOS Big Sur.